-A taxpayer ("Company") is seeking an opinion as to whether Company's product ("Product") is not subject to Indiana sales and use tax when sold to customers located in Indiana.
+A taxpayer ("Company") is seeking a determination as to whether an annual membership fee to use Company's product ("Product") is not subject to Indiana sales and use tax when sold to customers located in Indiana.
 Specifically, Company seeks a ruling regarding the following issues:

-- 1. Is Company's sale of the Product Membership to Indiana customers subject to sales and use tax? - 2.
-Is Company's provision of the free, one-month trial period of the Product Membership to Indiana customers subject to sales and use tax?
+1. Is Company's sale of the annual fee for membership in the Product ("Product Membership") to Indiana customers subject to Indiana sales and use tax?

+2. Is Company's provision of the free, one-month trial period of the Product Membership to Indiana customers subject to Indiana sales and use tax?